Amantini1997/FromUbuntu/AIN/Lectures.md

 A subtle notation to look at is P() which generates a number and **P()** (bold) which generates a vector.
 In the case the formula is **P**(H | e), the resulting vector is <P(H | e), (¬H | e)>

 When looking at the `given clause` (in P(a | b) b is the given clause), some components can be removed.
-For instance, if a: *Cavity = TRUE* and b: *Toothache & Cavity*, of course P(a | b) = 1, and the Tootache part can be removed as its contribution is less than the other or, like in other cases, meaningless (suppose rather than tootache I had *Curtains Blue = True*).
+For instance, if a: *Cavity = TRUE* and b: *Toothache & Cavity*, of course P(a | b) = 1, and the Toothache part can be removed as its contribution is less than the other or, like in other cases, meaningless (suppose rather than toothache I had *Curtains Blue = True*).
 <ht</ht>
 > P(a AND b) = P(a | b)`*`P(b) = p(b | a)`*`P(a)